Badminton World Championships 2026: New Delhi to Host Historic Return After 17 Years

 What’s Next for Indian Badminton?

-Download Playo on Android or iOS, or visit playo.co to start playing
+Download Playo on Android or iOS, or visit playo.co to start playing!

 Frequently Asked Questions

 P.V.
-Sindhu is the only Indian badminton player to have won five medals at the BWF World Championships, including one gold, two silvers, and two bronzes.
+Sindhu is the most decorated Indian badminton player in the tournament’s history, having won five medals (one gold, two silvers, and two bronzes).

 You May Also Like…